dlds/yii2-giixer/README.md

     * Extends `\yii\db\ActiveQuery`
     * Editable and maintained by developer
     * File is placed in `common\models\db\base` or `common\modules\modulename\models\db\base`
-2. **Frontend/Backend AQ**
-    * Low level AQ which extends **Common AQ**
-    * Editable and maintained by developer
-    * Always loaded in **Base AR** (Only these can be directly used by application)
+    * Always loaded in **Base AR** (Only this can be directly used by application)
-    * Namespaces are usually `app\models\db\query` or `app\modules\modulename\models\db\query`
-    * Files are placed in corresponding location to their namespaces with `app` part replaced by `frontend` or `backend`

-Base AR will automatically loads appropriate AQ based on current application scope even both low level AQs have same namespace.
-That is because frontend application does not have access to backend application scope and vice versa.
+Base AR will automatically loads appropriate AQ.

 > Structure schema is shown in [this diagram](https://github.com/dlds/yii2-giixer/blob/master/docs/schemas/aq_structure.png)

-Giixer generated default AQ logic stored in **Common AQ** to be able to easily use appropriate AR model class in custom queries.
+Giixer generates default AQ logic to be able to easily use appropriate AR model class in custom queries.

 > Default AQ logic is show in [MyModelQuery](https://github.com/dlds/yii2-giixer/blob/master/docs/classes/models/MyModelQuery.php)